sashaboriskin/preference_optimization/README.md

 - Correct Accelerate Configuration: Verify that the correct configuration for accelerate is set up.
 - Experiment Script Selection: Choose the appropriate Python script for the experiment:
 	- dpo.py for Direct Preference Optimization.
-    - kto.py for Kullback-Leibler-based Preference Optimization.
+    - kto.py for Kahneman-Tversky-based Preference Optimization.
 	- simpo.py for Simple Preference Optimization.
 - Experiment Configuration File: Confirm the corresponding yaml configuration file for the selected experiment is correctly set (e.g., `trainig_configs/dpo_v1.yaml`).